 How Often Are Your Competitors Publishing Content?

 Understanding the regularity with which your rival releases content is also important.
-Frequency is important since all companies must sell themselves in order to remain relevant, yet they all have financial limits.
+Frequency is important since all companies must sell themselves to remain relevant, yet they all have financial limits.

 Yes, some businesses have higher resources, but that doesn’t guarantee they know how to efficiently employ them.